▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 The desirable average size of a Belgian Shepherd is of 62 cm in males and 55 cm in females.
 Tolerance is of 2 cm less and 4 cm. more.
 The weight of 25 to 30 kg, in males and in females approximately 20 to 25 kg.

 All are smart dogs, workers and approximately the same size and temperament, Although they differ superficially in their appearance and coat.
-They are closely related genetically to the point that crosses two dogs of the same “type” It is possible that being born puppies of different “variety”.
+They are closely related genetically to the point that by crossing two dogs of the same "type" it is possible for puppies of different "variety" to be born..

 The Belgian Shepherd life expectancy (in any of its 4 variants) in 2004 in United Kingdom was around of 14 years.
 What is high for this size breeds especially if you consider used them, and highlights the utility and work.
 Of 113 United Kingdom copies, the main cause of death was cancer (23%), age (23%) and failure of internal organs (heart, kidneys, liver) (13%).